top of page

 Shopping habits were not the only thing to be shaken up by COVID-19.
 Three years on, debate continues as to the benefits and drawbacks of in-person and remote working – something that has been particularly prevalent in tech.
 Increased demand for digital skills in the wake of the pandemic often left tech professionals holding the cards when it came to working conditions, though this has begun to shift.
 The return to the office is very definitely real, even in retail, and this was on everyone’s mind at this year’s Retail Technology Show.
 All the C-suite professionals I speak to are back travelling internationally, while VPs and directors are back in the office at least two to three days a week in Europe and the US.

 Among many tech professionals, the return to in-person working is unwelcome.
-However, while more junior tech workers continue to push back and seek fully remote working options, between the current tricky economic headwinds and the scaling back of digital post-pandemic, hybrid working is here to stay for most major businesses.
+However, while more junior tech talent continue to push back and seek fully remote working options, between the current tricky economic headwinds and the scaling back of digital post-pandemic, hybrid working is here to stay for most major businesses.
 Still, this is not necessarily bad news for candidates.
 In this competitive employment market, with both big tech and consultancy firms scaling back their digital operations, being open to hybrid working as well as travel can make you a more attractive commodity in the job market.

 At Venari Partners, we are passionate about helping companies to identify, attract and retain the best executive talent in retail and tech.
 If you need assistance finding the right candidates, please don’t hesitate to get in touch.